tramitit/guides/en/croatia/issuance_of_no_criminal_record_certificate.md

 ---
-title: "Issuance of no criminal record certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: "Procedure for obtaining No Criminal Record certificate"
+- Croatia
+date: '2024-06-08'
-description: "Step by step guide detailing how one can obtain a no criminal record certificate."
+description: Learn how to get a no criminal record certificate, essential for immigration, visas, adoptions.
+Find out documents needed and process steps to follow.
 draft: false
+meta_title: 'No Criminal Record Certificate: How to Obtain & Requirements'
+title: 'No Criminal Record Certificate: How to Obtain & Requirements'
-translationKey: "croatia-issuance_of_no_criminal_record_certificate"
+translationKey: croatia-issuance_of_no_criminal_record_certificate
 ---

 ## Description
 ### What is it?